comamitc/hustle/README.md

-# cljs-proj
+# hustle

-A Node.JS / re-frame skeleton for ClojureScript
+A github and bitbucket activity graph mashup

 ## Development Mode